 Dates: December 8, 2021-February 1, 2022

-Elementary and middle schools marching in the Georgia Day Parade are invited to participate in Classroom Banner Competition.
+Elementary and middle schools are invited to participate in Classroom Banner Competition.
 Students design banners based on the theme, “Georgia’s People and Places” and march behind their banners during the parade.
 After being reviewed and judged for their creativity and use of Festival educational resources, banner winners for the elementary and middle school levels will be announced and presented with trophies at the conclusion of the parade.

 Please note that the Classroom Banner Competition will be held online, regardless of the status of the Georgia Day Parade or any cancellations due to weather or COVID-19 restrictions.
 Classroom banners should be designed to be carried during the parade.
 Please submit images of banners for judging online.